Special Program Focus

 This MSW program is a competency-based program with 45 practice behaviors at the foundation level and 43 practice behaviors at the advanced level.
 The ten social work competencies promulgated by the Council on Social Work Education (2008) are as follows:

-The MSW program has four options:
+The MSW program has five options:

-The three-year part time option applicants may choose to take the first half of the MSW program over two part-time years rather than a single, full-time year.
+The three-year part-time option applicants may choose to take the first half of the MSW program over two part-time years rather than a single, full-time year.
 This option involves enrolling in field during years two and three.
 In the four-year part time option, applicants may spread the program out into four years of study, with years two and three requiring enrollment in the field.
 The MSW degree must be completed within four years of enrollment.

 The Advanced Standing Program is an accelerated curriculum option available only to highly qualified graduates of baccalaureate social work programs accredited by the Council on Social Work Education (CSWE).
 Consideration is given only to those undergraduate social work graduates with superior academic standing and exceptional references.